 Needless to say, users are not happy with the situation, with some noting that Coinbase “crashes” when there is a huge change in Bitcoin prices.
 And whilst some attribute this to the Exchange being overloaded with users, others are not satisfied with how Coinbase has not fixed this over the years considering the high fees charged from users.

 The Exchange has top of the range security features.
-Additionally, being licensed in the United States, security is not a compromise since Federal laws apply.
+Additionally, being licensed in the United States, users have additional protection since Federal laws apply.

 On account security, Coinbase advises its users to use two-factor authentication.
 The system supports either short messages sent to the registered mobile phone number, Google Authenticator, among other reliable ways to prevent malicious account login.